lephuduc/kayumi/README.md

     -   Create new thread (this thread will handle the payload)
     -   Sleep handler thread
     -   Fix trapdoor (allow jump once)
+-   String obfuscation (in rdata, to prevent API detection)
 -   Anti VM